Azure-Samples/data-box-edge-csharp-modules/README.md

 description: "This project contains all the C# Azure IoT Edge modules that can be deployed on an Azure Stack Edge device."
 ---

-# Azure Stack Edge Csharp modules
+# Data Box Edge Csharp modules

 This project contains all the Csharp Azure IoT Edge modules that can be deployed on an Azure Stack Edge device.
+Data Box Edge was rebranded as Azure Stack Edge.

 ## Prerequisites